XChainWatcher: Monitoring and Identifying Attacks in Cross-Chain Bridges: Anomaly Detection Results

-\featheader{Cross-Chain Finality Violations} One of the most intriguing findings in this paper is the identification of $37$ violations of cross-chain rules -- $5$ on the Nomad bridge and $32$ on the Ronin bridge -- which were accepted by both bridges at the time, transferring a total value of \textbf{\$1.3K} and \textbf{\$667K}, respectively.
-In the Nomad bridge, $5$ instances involving~\RuleName{SC\_ValidERC20TokenDeposit} and \RuleName{TC\_ValidERC20TokenDeposit} matched each other but were not captured by \RuleName{CCTX\_ValidDeposit} -- i.e., even though there were valid commitments on both sides of the bridge, \toolName~did not consider this a valid deposit.
+One of the most intriguing findings in this paper is the identification of $37$ violations of cross-chain rules -- $5$ on the Nomad bridge and $32$ on the Ronin bridge -- which were accepted by both bridges at the time, transferring a total value of \textbf{\$1.3K} and \textbf{\$667K}, respectively.
+In the Nomad bridge, $5$ instances from~\RuleName{SC\_ValidERC20TokenDeposit} and $5$ instances from \RuleName{TC\_ValidERC20TokenDeposit} matched each other but were not captured by \RuleName{CCTX\_ValidDeposit} -- i.e., even though there were valid commitments on both sides of the bridge, \toolName~did not consider this a valid deposit.
 Similarly, on the Ronin bridge, $10$ events were emitted on each side that did not comply with a valid deposit (failed \RuleName{CCTX\_ValidDeposit}), and $22$ events on each side that did not comply with a valid withdrawal (\RuleName{CCTX\_ValidWithdrawal}).
-Figures~\ref{figure: finality_break_nomad} for the Nomad bridge (and~\ref{figure: finality_break_ronin_dep} and~\ref{figure: finality_break_ronin_withd} in Appendix~\ref{appendix: cross_chain_finality_violation}, for Ronin) demonstrate why these events were not captured by \RuleName{CCTX\_ValidDeposit} and \RuleName{CCTX\_ValidWithdrawal}.
-In the first, the time difference between the initial deposit in $\mathcal{S}$ (\AddrHref{https://etherscan.io/tx/0xeb06aa1e251555ac1e4f58b04987d37f87cf407266a5b528f6de235a45590fea}{0xeb06aa1e251555ac1e4f58b04987d37f87cf407266a5b528f6de235a45590fea}) and the corresponding deposit on $\mathcal{T}$ (\AddrHref{https://moonscan.io/tx/0x2cdc80f24ae1c65b88d956c5709514269c76a911002fca7d1efc7cb87e84ef0c}{0x2cdc80f24ae1c65b88d956c5709514269c76a911002fca7d1efc7cb87e84ef0c}) was as short as $87$ seconds, approximately 20 times less than the required fraud-proof window.
+Figure~\ref{figure: finality_break_nomad} for the Nomad bridge demonstrates why these events were not captured by \RuleName{CCTX\_ValidDeposit} and \RuleName{CCTX\_ValidWithdrawal}.
+When depositing tokens using Nomad, in the fastest \CCTX, the time difference between the initial deposit in $\mathcal{S}$ (\AddrHref{https://etherscan.io/tx/0xeb06aa1e251555ac1e4f58b04987d37f87cf407266a5b528f6de235a45590fea}{0xeb06aa1e251555ac1e4f58b04987d37f87cf407266a5b528f6de235a45590fea}) and the corresponding deposit on $\mathcal{T}$ (\AddrHref{https://moonscan.io/tx/0x2cdc80f24ae1c65b88d956c5709514269c76a911002fca7d1efc7cb87e84ef0c}{0x2cdc80f24ae1c65b88d956c5709514269c76a911002fca7d1efc7cb87e84ef0c}) was as short as $87$ seconds, approximately 20 times less than the required fraud-proof window.
 This finding is particularly concerning because it implies that the security mechanisms of the bridge were bypassed.
 Not only did it fail to comply with the fraud-proof time window, but it was very close to the finality period of the source chain (Ethereum) at the time of the attack -- before ``The Merge''~\cite{the_merge} was around $78$ seconds.
 On the Ronin bridge, the fastest deposit took 66 seconds (\AddrHref{https://etherscan.io/tx/0x468868506b014b5729f9926ff8bce17823842747828d9a82b23767a5b408cdf3}{0x468868506b014b5729f9926ff8bce17823842747828d9a82b23767a5b408cdf3} and \AddrHref{https://app.roninchain.com/tx/0xc2997f0a2e14c7db69cafbc6e58839299d8130a4c3310e49dbf5fb62f707279d}{0xc2997f0a2e14c7db69cafbc6e58839299d8130a4c3310e49dbf5fb62f707279d}), which was less than Ethereum's finality period.
-On the other hand, the fastest withdrawal took 11 seconds ($11 < 45$, where $45$ was Ronin's finality time).
-These practices pose a considerable risk to \CCTX validation, creating multiple potential attack vectors, particularly for smaller blockchains or those more susceptible to forks.
+However, the fastest withdrawal took 11 seconds ($11 < 45$, where $45$ seconds was Ronin's finality period at the time).
+These practices pose a considerable risk to \CCTX~ validation, creating multiple potential attack vectors, particularly for smaller blockchains or those more susceptible to forks.